 Patients with hepatic disease may require reduced doses of Zorvolex compared to patients with normal hepatic function [see Clinical Pharmacology (12.3)].
-As with other diclofenac products, treatment should be started at the lowest dose.
-Start treatment with a dose of Zorvolex 18 mg three times a day and if efficacy is not achieved, discontinue use.
+As with other diclofenac products, start treatment at the lowest dose.
+If efficacy is not achieved with the lowest dose, discontinue use.

 Dosage Forms and Strengths

 Zorvolex (diclofenac) capsules 18 mg - blue body and light green cap (imprinted IP-203 on the body and 18 mg on the cap in white ink).